 Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

-Intermodal transportation concerns the movements of passengers or freight from an origin to a destination relying on several modes of transportation.
+Intermodal transportation concerns the mobility of passengers or freight from an origin to a destination relying on several modes of transportation.
 The container has become the dominant intermodal transport unit.

 1. The Nature of Intermodalism

-Competition between modes has tended to produce transportation systems that were segmented and un-integrated; in their own “silos”.
-Each mode, particularly the carriers that operated them, has sought to exploit its advantages in cost, service, reliability, and safety.
-Carriers try to gain market share and increase revenue by maximizing the line-haul under their control.
-All the modes saw the other modes as competitors and were viewed with suspicion and mistrust, often because under a different regulatory regime and competitive rules.
+Most transportation modes are developed independently.
+Competition between modes tended to produce transportation systems that were segmented and un-integrated; in their own silos.
+Each mode, particularly the carriers that operated them, has sought to exploit its cost, service, reliability, and safety advantages.
+Carriers try to gain market share and increase revenue by maximizing the line haul under their control.
+All the modes saw the other modes as competitors, often because of different regulatory regimes and competitive rules.
 The lack of integration between the modes was also accentuated by public policy that has frequently prevented companies from owning firms in other modes (as in the United States before deregulation) or has placed a mode under direct state monopoly control (as in Europe and East Asia).
 Modalism was also favored because of the technical difficulties of transferring goods from one mode to another, thereby incurring additional terminal costs and delays, mainly because the load unit needed to be changed, which is typical for bulk transportation.

-Since the 1960s, major efforts have been made to integrate separate transport systems through intermodalism, which took place in several stages, first with the setting of maritime networks, which then better connected with inland networks.
+Since the 1960s, major efforts have been made to integrate separate transport systems through intermodalism, which took place in several stages.
+The transformation first occurred with the setting of maritime networks, which were then better connected with inland networks.
 From a functional and operational perspective, three components are involved in intermodalism:

 Intermodal transportation.
-The movements of passengers or freight from an origin to a destination relying on several modes of transportation.
+The movements of passengers or freight from an origin to a destination relying on a sequence of transportation modes.
 Each carrier is issuing its own ticket (passengers) or contract (freight).
 Transfers from one mode of transport to another are commonly taking place at a specifically designed terminal.
-Therefore, intermodal transportation refers to an exchange of passengers or freight between two transportation modes.
-The term has become more commonly used for freight and container transportation across a sequence of modes.
-In North America, the term intermodal is also used to refer to containerized rail transportation.

 Multi-modal transportation.
 The movements of passengers or freight from an origin to a destination relying on several modes of transportation using one ticket (passengers) or contract (freight).
 Technically the same as intermodal transportation, but represents an evolution requiring a higher level of integration between the actors involved such as carriers and terminal operators.